vollutto/Scripts-SUPPA/README.md

 # Scripts-SUPPA
-Repository of the srcipts that we used on SUPPA's software
+Scipts repository that we used on SUPPA's software